syrnxalno/syrnxalno/README.md

 </p>

 <p align="center">
-  ...but also just about anything that piques my curiosity
+  ...but also just about anything that piques my interest
 </p>
 <br>